 |Shakespeare highlights the detrimental impacts of an individual’s pursuit of power in King Richard III.
 In the opening, Richard’s villainous character is made obvious with his line, “I am determined to prove myself a villain”, foreshadowing the future troubles.
 This is reflected when Clarence recounts his dream.
 Here, the foreboding and ominous atmosphere created by words like “dreadful“, “pain“, “dead man” and “drown” foreshadows his eventual death, further emphasised with Richard’s double entendre, “Well your imprisonment shall not be long”.
 This line indicates that Clarence will not be in prison for long, because he will be murdered by Richard.
 As such, Shakespeare confronts audiences of the detriment of one’s pursuit of power, because they can resort to drastic measures which hurt others.|

-Learn how to utilise and discuss foreshadowing in your Module C response!
-Get ready to smash Module C with our 5-day HSC English Bootcamp!
+Learn how to utilise and discuss foreshadowing in your English responses!
+Get ready to smash all your Modules with our 6-day HSC English Bootcamp!
 Learn more.